Officials help teach parents how to get children into back-to-school sleeping schedule

 “Having it sitting right next to you waiting for you is also sort of a psychological feature, like, maybe I should just check and see whether I missed a Snapchat.”

-Next, Dr. Strunc recommends creating a checklist.
+Strunc next recommends creating a checklist.
 Follow it everyday for two weeks, even on the weekends.

 A teen’s list for example might read: technology off at 10:00 p.m., brush teeth, (other nightly hygiene) and lights out 10:30 p.m., except maybe a reading light.